 - Wellington boots (size 11) – necessary as in the above picture

-- Salomon aqua-tech shoes – made for walking in rivers
+- Salomon Techamphibian shoes – designed for walking in rivers; good in (warmer) France